cissagatto/pairComparison/README.md

 These additional comparisons can be useful for other types of analysis, such as determining ties or dominance in a set of models.

 ### Final Matrix
 The final output is a comparison matrix $\mathbf{C}$ of size $M \times M$, where each entry $C_{i,j}$ contains the count of datasets in which model $m_{i}$ was better than model $m_{j}$ according to the specific metric being analyzed.
 This matrix serves as a comprehensive summary of the pairwise performance comparisons across all models and datasets, allowing for a detailed understanding of model performance in machine learning contexts.

-### Example Matrix Interpretation

-Given the matrix you provided:

 |         | Model_1 | Model_2 | Model_3 | Model_4 |
 |---------|---------|---------|---------|---------|